 Amazed by technological marvels and automation, Jarrod joined us after completing a degree in Mechatronics Engineering in UOW Malaysia KDU Penang.
 With past experiences volunteering in PSC and his background in Engineering, he is part of the team that drives our Robotics and Engineering programmes.
 He strongly believes that educating the young with actual hands-on experience is far more effective, as they can form memories and acquire real knowledge and skills.

 He is the resident solutions architect who is mostly responsible for anything to do with Linux.
 He joined the PSC after a successful record of deploying projects.
 He also runs the company Georgetown Technology Solutions, which is run along anti-capitalist principles.
 Ju Ping is completely at ease writing about himself in the 3rd person because if Siti Nurhaliza can do it, so can Ju Ping.

-A Universiti Sains Malaysia graduate, Shah holds the Lego Robotics programme in the Penang Science Cluster and our go-to person for emceeing (he survived being an impromptu emcee for a large public event).
-He says callisthenic workout is his second life and believes that persistence is the critical ingredient towards success.
+A Universiti Sains Malaysia graduate, Shah holds the LEGO Robotics programme in the Penang Science Cluster and our go-to person for emceeing (he survived being an impromptu emcee for a large public event).
+He says callisthenics workout is his second life and believes that persistence is the critical ingredient towards success.

 Susan graduated from USM with a MSc in IT and BSc in CAGD.
 She spent 12 years working in multinational companies managing IT programs in the APAC region before expanding her professional portfolio to cover work in nonprofits.
 She was most recently attached to WWF-Malaysia and Penang Women’s Development Corporation, working on wildlife conservation programs and empowerment programs for women and families in Penang.
 Susan enjoys engaging with various communities and strives to learn together with them.